haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-04-overarching_functions.md

 ## Scheduling
-In our project we used Jenkins to run dbt in a docker container.
+In our dbt-core project  we used Jenkins to run dbt in a docker container.
 As the Willibald-data is provided by a github-repo.
 We also used Jenkins to get the data and store it in the S3-Bucket. dbt doesn't need a lot of resources because most of the work is done by the target-database-server.

 <img src="images/scheduling.png" alt="scheduling" width="700">

+When using dbt cloud, there is a job scheduler available.

 ## Supported databases